Mario Kart, a trend in networks after the recent reports of “Mario Kart 9”

 In Wireless mode, up to eight players can connect for a local multiplayer game.
 Whether you’re playing on TV or in desktop mode, up to four players can enjoy split-screen multiplayer action.

 Connect to the internet and compete with players from all over the world.
-Up to 12 players can participate in online races, and two local players can play online together from the same Nintendo Switch console.
+Up to 12 players can participate in the races online, and two local players will be able to play online together from the same Nintendo Switch console.

 Mario, Luigi, Peach and other popular characters from the Super Mario series are now joined by new and veteran pilots, such as Rey Boo, Bowsitos or Bowsy.
 Even the inklings from Splatoon are joining the race!

-Once you have chosen a driver, choose a vehicle and customize it with different wheels, bodies and spoilers before taking it out on the road.
+Once you have chosen a driver, choose a vehicle and customize it with different wheels, bodies and spoilers before taking it out on the tarmac.

 Compete on land, sea and air, and even on ceilings and walls, in 48 levels.
 All tracks (and characters!)
 From Mario Kart 8 for Wii U return in 8 Deluxe, including previous downloadable tracks inspired by Animal Crossing, Excitebike, The Legend of Zelda, and more.